-We are exposed to market risk from changes in foreign exchange rates that could impact our results of operations, cash flows and financial condition.
-AWI enters into derivative contracts, including contracts to hedge our foreign currency exchange rate exposures.
+We are exposed to market risk from changes in foreign exchange rates that could impact our financial condition, results of operations and cash flows.
+We enter into derivative contracts, including contracts to hedge our foreign currency exchange rate exposures.
 Exposure to individual counterparties is controlled and derivative financial instruments are entered into with a diversified group of major financial institutions.
-Forward swap contracts are entered into by AWI for periods consistent with underlying exposure and do not constitute positions independent of those exposures.
+Forward swap contracts are entered into for periods consistent with underlying exposure and do not constitute positions independent of those exposures.
 At inception, hedges designated as hedging instruments are formally documented as either (1) a hedge of a forecasted transaction or “cash flow” hedge, or (2) a hedge of the fair value of a recognized liability or asset or “fair value” hedge.
 Derivatives are formally assessed both at inception and at least quarterly thereafter, to ensure that derivatives used in hedging transactions are highly effective in offsetting changes in either the fair value or cash flows of the hedged item.
 If it is determined that a derivative ceases to be a highly effective hedge, or if the anticipated transaction is no longer probable of occurring, hedge accounting is discontinued, and any future mark-to-market adjustments are recognized in earnings.
-Derivative financial instruments are used as risk management tools and not for speculative trading purposes.
+We use derivative financial instruments as risk management tools and not for speculative trading purposes.

 Currency Rate Risk – Sales and Purchases

-We manufacture and sell our products in a number of countries throughout the world and, as a result, we are exposed to movements in foreign currency exchange rates.
+We manufacture and sell our products in a number of countries and, as a result, we are exposed to movements in foreign currency exchange rates.
 To a large extent, our global manufacturing and sales provide a natural hedge of foreign currency exchange rate movement, as foreign currency expenses generally offset foreign currency revenues.
 We manage our cash flow exposures on a net basis and use derivatives to hedge the majority of our unmatched foreign currency cash inflows and outflows.
-Before considering the impacts of any hedging, our major foreign currency exposures as of March 31, 2016, based on operating profits by currency, are to the Canadian dollar, Chinese renminbi and the Australian dollar.
+Before considering the impacts of any hedging, our major foreign currency exposures as of December 31, 2017, based on operating profits by currency, are from the Canadian Dollar, the Australian Dollar, and the Chinese Renminbi.

 We use foreign currency forward exchange contracts to reduce our exposure to the risk that the eventual net cash inflows and outflows resulting from the sale of products to foreign customers and purchases from foreign suppliers will be adversely affected by changes in exchange rates.
 These derivative instruments are used for forecasted transactions and are classified as cash flow hedges.
 These cash flow hedges are executed quarterly, generally up to 15 months forward.
-The notional amount of these hedges was $25.5 million and $34.9 million at March 31, 2016 and December 31, 2015, respectively.
-Gains and losses on these instruments are recorded in Other comprehensive income (loss), to the extent effective, until the underlying transaction is recognized in earnings.
-The mark-to-market gains or losses on ineffective portions of hedges are recognized in Selling, general and administrative expense.
-The earnings impact of the ineffective portion of these hedges was not material for the three months ended March 31, 2016 and 2015.
+The notional amount of these hedges was $40.8 million and $33.2 million as of December 31, 2017 and 2016, respectively.
+Gains and losses on these instruments are recorded in other comprehensive income (loss), to the extent effective, until the underlying transaction is recognized in earnings.
+The mark-to-market gains or losses on ineffective portions of hedges are recognized in SG&A expense.

 Financial Statement Impacts

-As of March 31, 2016, the amount of existing gains in AOCI expected to be recognized in earnings over the next twelve months is $0.5 million.
+As of December 31, 2017, the amount of existing losses in AOCI expected to be recognized in earnings over the next twelve months is $1.1 million.